Tracking the Tropics: Sally making landfall as Category 2 hurricane, expected to bring 'historic, life-threatening' flooding

 TAMPA, Fla.
-(WFLA) — Hurricane Sally made landfall between the border of Alabama and Florida Wednesday morning as a Category 2 storm and is bringing hurricane-force winds and catastrophic flooding to parts of the Gulf Coast.
+(WFLA) — Sally, now weakened to a tropical storm, made landfall between the border of Alabama and Florida Wednesday morning as a Category 2 hurricane bringing hurricane-force winds and catastrophic flooding to parts of the Gulf Coast.

 Sally is one of several systems churning in an extremely active Atlantic basin.
-Forecasters are also watching Hurricane Teddy, Hurricane Paulette, Tropical Storm Vicky and three areas of interest.
+Forecasters are also watching Hurricane Teddy, Post-Tropical Cyclone Paulette, Tropical Storm Vicky and three areas of interest.

 Here are the latest updates on the systems being tracked:

-Hurricane Sally made landfall near Gulf Shores, Alabama around 5:45 a.m.
-ET Wednesday as a Category 2 hurricane with maximum sustained wind speeds of 105 mph, the National Hurricane Center says.
+Sally made landfall near Gulf Shores, Alabama around 5:45 a.m.
+ET Wednesday as a Category 2 hurricane with maximum sustained wind speeds of 105 mph.

+Sally weakened to Category 1 strength after landfall and later became a tropical storm at 2 p.m.
+ET.
+By 5 p.m., Sally weakened further with just 60 mph max winds as it continued to creep northward.

-The storm is bringing hurricane-force winds to Pensacola, Florida and the NHC warns “catastrophic and life-threatening flooding” is likely along parts of the northern Gulf Coast.
+The latest forecast from the NHC says heavy rain from Sally is starting to spread north into eastern Alabama and western Georgia as “catastrophic and life-threatening flooding” continues along the northern Gulf Coast.

-By 8 a.m.
-ET, Sally had weakened slightly with maximum wind speeds of 100 mph.
-The storm is about 15 miles north-northeast of Gulf Shores, Alabama and 25 miles west-southwest of Pensacola.

-Sally is crawling north-northeast at just about 3 mph.
-The NHC says it’s expected to start moving a bit faster later Wednesday.
+Sally picked up a bit more speed, according to the 5 p.m. update, and is now moving northeast at 7 mph.
+The NHC says it’s expected to continue moving slightly faster through Wednesday and Thursday.

 The latest NHC forecast says Sally will move across the extreme western Florida Panhandle and southeastern Alabama through early Thursday.
-It will then move over central Georgia Thursday afternoon through Thursday night.
+It will then move over central Georgia Thursday afternoon and over South Carolina Thursday night.

-Sally could bring 10 to 20 inches of rainfall to portions of the Florida Panhandle and Alabama.
-Some areas could see isolated amounts of 35 inches.
+The NHC says storm totals for rainfall will be between 10 and 20 inches with isolated amounts of 35 inches along the Gulf Coast.

+“Historic and catastrophic flooding, including widespread moderate to major river flooding, is unfolding,” the NHC said.

 A Storm Surge Warning is in effect for: